CartoDB/cartoframes/docs/developer-center/guides/quickstart.md

 ## Quickstart

 Hi!
-Glad to see you made it to the Quickstart guide!
+Glad to see you made it to the Quickstart Guide!
 In this guide you are introduced to how CARTOframes can be used by data scientists in spatial analysis workflows.
-Using bike share data, this guide walks through some common steps a data scientist takes to answer the following question: are the company's bike share stations placed in optimal locations?
+Using bike share data, this guide walks through some common steps a data scientist takes to answer the following question: **are the company's bike share stations placed in optimal locations?**

-Before you get started, we encourage you to have your environment ready so you can get a feel for the library by using it.
+Before you get started, we encourage you to have [your environment ready](https://github.com/CartoDB/cartoframes#install-instructions) so you can get a feel for the library by using it.
 If you don’t have your environment set-up yet, check out this guide first.
 You will need:

-- A python notebook environment
+- A Python Notebook environment
 - The CARTOframes library installed

 ### Spatial analysis scenario